jeortizquan/ecommerce-app/README.md

 # Usage
 ### To run (docker ready)
-go to the cloned folder, and this will get the service up and running
+go to the cloned folder of the app, and run the following commands to get the service up and running.
 ```
+cp .env.example .env && npm install
+npm run build
 docker-compose up
 ```

-default address and port
+Default address and port
 ```
 http://localhost:5000
 ```